lives in Cranleigh, Surrey

 She integrates all 8 aspects of Yoga in the practice of yoga postures.
 These aspects are moral and personal principles, yoga postures, breath work, and drawing our senses inwards to a feeling of wholeness.

-As a certified Iyengar® Yoga Teacher Sarra is qualified to teach at Junior Intermediate Level 3 which represents more than 5 years of Professional training.
-She continues to train to further levels of certification with Senior Teacher Brenda Booth of the Kent Iyengar Yoga Institute.
+As a certified Iyengar® Yoga Teacher Sarra is qualified to teach at Junior Intermediate Level 3 which represents more than 5 years of professional training.
+She continues to train with Alaric Newcombe in London, Richard Ward in Bath and Brenda Booth, Kent.

-With a background in South Indian Classical Vocal Sarra is a Natural Voice Practitioner and regular choir member of Singing Mamas.
-Natural Voice is about celebrating the voice you were born with, rather than trying to train it to an ideal of perfection.
+With a background in South Indian Classical Vocal Sarra is a Natural Voice Practitioner and runs Singing Mamas Choir in Horsham.
+Natural Voice is about celebrating the voice you were born with, and singing from the heart.
 It’s about building accepting, non-judgmental communities that sing together.
+She offers chanting and harmony singing as part of Women Retreat Days, near Guildford.

 Jenny’s aim is to encourage and maintain natural movement, to develop a quiet mind and bring balance to all aspects of daily life.
 She encourages participants to find space, extension and freedom of movement.